Deliver “Delight and Passion” to people

 Sumitomo Forestry Minatomirai Showroom

-[Project Description] Full-scale custom-built homes, "Sumitomo Forestry Houses," realize the "ideal home" of each and every customer.
-By taking advantage of the unique appeal of "wooden houses," we provide comfortable homes that are environmentally friendly and can be lived in for a long time.
-We will spread the advantages of "Sumitomo Forestry Houses" through rich contact with customers at the "Minato Mirai Showroom."
-We assisted with design, layout, and construction.
-[Customer's Issues/Requests] To establish it as a place that realizes rich contact between customers and Sumitomo Forestry and a place that enhances CS (customer satisfaction)/ES (employee satisfaction).
-In addition, it should be a space where meetings can be held in a high-quality space, and where end users can experience the unique appeal of "wooden houses" through a wide variety displays.
-Furthermore, the expansion into a showroom was mentioned to increase customer satisfaction and make "Sumitomo Forestry Houses" a place that continues to be supported.
-[Solution] A concept space that strongly appeals to the beauty of fine wood is created, centered around a cutting-edge VR facility that provides real experiences and surprises.
-The open and functional showroom space is designed to give a high-quality impression, with particular attention paid to the texture of the materials used, and in particular, the wood is made to look beautiful. <Our project members> [Sales/Project Management] Tetsuji Takebayashi [design, layout] Nobuaki Saka, Asami Koide [Production/ construction] Yuichi Tanaka
+[Project Description] Sumitomo Forestry's custom-built homes realize the "ideal home" for each individual customer.
+Leveraging the unique appeal of "wooden houses," we provide comfortable homes that are environmentally friendly and can be lived in for generations.
+Through rich contact with customers at the "Minato Mirai Showroom," we will spread awareness of the advantages of "Sumitomo Forestry's Homes."
+Our company assisted with design, layout, and construction.
+[Customer's Challenges/Requests] To establish a place that enables rich contact between customers and Sumitomo Forestry, and a place that enhances CS (Customer Satisfaction)/ES (Employee Satisfaction).
+Also, a space where meetings can be held in a high-quality environment, and where end users can experience the unique appeal of "wooden houses" through a variety displays.
+Furthermore, to develop a showroom that will increase customer satisfaction and ensure continued support for "Sumitomo Forestry's Homes."
+[Solution] A concept space was created that strongly appeals to the beauty of fine wood, centered around a state-of-the-art VR facility that provides a realistic experience and surprises.
+The open and functional showroom space was designed to convey a sense of quality, with meticulous attention paid to the texture of materials used throughout, and particular care taken to showcase the beauty of wood. <Our Project Members> [Sales & Project Management] Tetsuji Takebayashi [design, layout] Nobuaki Saka, Asami Koide [Production & construction] Yuichi Tanaka

 #corporate